LLNL/lbann/docs/style_guide.rst

 comments (:code:`/** @brief A short comment */`) and with ampersats (:code:`@details`) instead of backslashes to denote directives.
 The aim is maximal :code:`grep`-ability and readability of the source code.
-Usinc C-style comments for Doxygen helps differentiate quickly between C-style Doxygen and C++-style source-only documentation.
+Using C-style comments for Doxygen helps differentiate quickly between C-style Doxygen and C++-style source-only documentation.

 .. note:: C-style comments on classes and functions default to